wattsworth/joule/docs/modules.rst

 Reader modules are designed to read data into the Joule Framework.
 Data can come from sensors, system logs, HTTP API's or any other timeseries data source.
-Reader modules should extend the base class :class:`joule.ReaderModule` illustrated below.
+Reader modules should extend the base class :class:`joule.client.ReaderModule` illustrated below.

 .. image:: /images/reader_module.png